DivanteLtd/pimcore5-clipboard/README.md

     * second step - remember their ids: `1594`, `1116`, `1133`
     * third step - filter them in their parent folder
 ![Filter your products](doc/filter_by_id.png)
-    * forth step - make some batch action
+    * fourth step - make some batch action
 ![Batch edit](doc/batch_edit.png)
     * :-1:
         * who will remember these ids ...